Cnemidophorus

 Cnemidophorus is a genus of lizards in the family Teiidae.
 Species in the genus Cnemidophorus are commonly referred to as whiptail lizards or racerunners.
-The genus is endemic to South America, Central America, and the West Indies.
+The genus is native to South America, Central America, and the West Indies.

 Taxonomy

 Reeder et al. (2002) re-examined the nomenclature for the genus Cnemidophorus (sensu lato) and split it into the two genera Aspidoscelis and Cnemidophorus (sensu stricto).
 A further split by Harvey et al. (2012) added the genera Ameivula and Contomastix.

 Etymology

 The name Cnemidophorus literally means "greave-wearing", from the Ancient Greek knēmido- (combining form of knēmis, "greave", a leg armor) and -phoros ("bearer").